 Robyn: Hi, and welcome.
-It’s Robyn Openshaw and I’m so excited to introduce you to one my all-time heroes who has really impacted my life for the better and, whether my children know it or not, has made an impact on how we eat and how we walk on the earth.
+It’s Robyn Openshaw and I’m so excited to introduce you to one of my all-time heroes who has really impacted my life for the better and, whether my children know it or not, has made an impact on how we eat and how we walk on the earth.

-John Robbins is the author of several bestsellers including Diet for a New America and the Food Revolution.
+John Robbins is the author of several bestsellers including Diet for a New America and The Food Revolution.
 He’s a director of quite a few nonprofit organizations related to the environment, health, world hunger, genetic engineering, and the welfare of animals and all species.
 He runs with his son, Ocean, the very popular summit the Food Revolution.